Stadia will now work on these Android TV devices

 Those looking to upgrade their screen can go with the 2021 suite of Hisense 4K ULED televisions.
 Each model features a refresh rate of 120 Hz and an HDMI 2.1 port if you have one of the latest consoles to plug in as well.
 The range of televisions even includes a Game Mode Pro option that automatically adjusts settings to minimize input lag and screen tearing.

-Beef stick: Nvidia Shield TV
+Beef stick: Nvidia Shield Android TV 4K HDR

-Nvidia has its own streaming stick that is beefier than the competition with a Tegra X1+ processor, built-in Google Assistant and is compatible with Alexa.
+Nvidia has its own streaming stick that is beefier than the competition with a Tegra X1+ processor, built-in Google Assistant, and is compatible with Alexa.
 The Shield TV also supports GeForce Now, Nvidia's own cloud streaming service.
 GeForce Now lets you stream games you already own on PC from the cloud instead of directly from the computer.

-Beef box: Nvidia Shield TV Pro
+Beef box: Nvidia Shield Android TV Pro 4K HDR

 The Nvidia Shield TV Pro is a set-top box that does the same as regular Shield TV.
 It just has a lot more power in the case containing double the internal storage at 16 GB, an extra gigabyte of RAM with three, and two USB 3.0 ports.
-It also includes Plex Media Server support if you have a large digital library you would like to stream in more places.
+It also includes Plex Media Server support if you have an extensive digital library to stream in more places.

 Cheap stick: Onn.
 FHD Streaming Stick